SydneyDanger/machine-learning-zoomcamp/cohorts/2023/03-classification/homework.md

 wget https://raw.githubusercontent.com/alexeygrigorev/mlbookcamp-code/master/chapter-02-car-price/data.csv
 ```

-We'll keep working with the `MSRP` variable, and we'll transform it to a classification task.

 ### Features

-For the rest of the homework, you'll need to use only these columns:
+For the rest of the homework, we will only use these columns as features:

 * `Make`,
 * `Model`,